-Figure 2A below shows the same chart as above, only this time with the 6% average trendline drawn in.
-Figure 2B in blue shows the real S&P500 over the same time frame, as well is its corresponding trendline.
+Below is the same chart as above, only this time with the 5.87% average trend line drawn in.
+The chart to the right, in blue, shows the S&P500 (inflation-adjusted) over the same time frame, as well is its corresponding trendline.
 [This comes directly from our S&P500 Model detail, so look there for more detail on the data and trendline.]

-Instead of looking at the raw values for each of these charts, we can instead think about each of them in terms of their performance relative to their respective trendlines.
+Instead of looking at the raw values for each of these charts, we can instead think about each of them in terms of their performance relative to their respective trend lines.
 Are they above or below the respective trend?
-In the two charts below we map each chart in terms of the number of standard deviations above/below the value of its respective trendline.
+In the two charts below we map each chart in terms of the number of standard deviations above/below the value of each's respective trend line.

-As mentioned above, we should generally expect that when interest rates are relatively high, stocks should be relatively low.
-What ought to be very interesting to us is when interest rates and stock prices are in the same phase (both high or both low, relative to their trendlines).
+We should generally expect that when interest rates are relatively high, stocks should be relatively low.
+What ought to be very interesting to us is when interest rates and stock prices are in the same phase (both high or both low, relative to their respective trend lines).
 Since we are already expressing data in both charts in terms of standard deviations above/below trend, we can just sum the two charts together to see where they are out of phase.

-Figure 4 above shows our final chart.
+This last chart shows the complete model.
 The two relative performance indicators for interest rates (red) and stocks (blue) have been combined, showing a composite value in purple.
-When greater than zero, this indicates that rates are high, and stocks are also high.
+When greater than zero, this indicates that stocks are high given where interest rates are.
 The peak here is during the 2000 internet bubble.
-During this time stocks prices were very high, but bond prices were right around average... meaning that even though investors had other good options to invest in, and despite the high interest rates firms needed to pay in order to borrow money, stocks were still very high.
+During that time stock prices were exceptionally higher than the preceding trend, but bond prices were right around their historical average... meaning that even though investors had other good options to invest their cash, and despite the high interest rates firms needed to pay in order to borrow money, stocks were still priced very high.
 That's a clear bubble - which we all know in retrospect popped loudly and abruptly.